graphql/graphql-wg/GraphQL-TSC.md

 Meetings are open to anybody who wishes to participate, you must add yourself to the meeting agenda via PR in order to be able to join a GraphQL specification meeting.

-Aside from items which require a formal vote (such as approving specification verions or elections), anyone who has signed a Specification Membership Agreement may participate in discussions and decisions.
+Aside from items which require a formal vote (such as approving specification versions or elections), anyone who has signed a Specification Membership Agreement may participate in discussions and decisions.
 As defined in the charter, the TSC members will use the consensus decision-making process as often as possible.

 The elected TSC members are expected to be active participants in all meetings, and to be engaged and responsive on matters that require a formal vote.